LAST UPDATED: JULY 2019

 - Nominating the Prime Minister of the Regional Government

 To ensure the representation of all groups in the Kurdistan Region, several amendments were made to the Kurdistan Election Law in 2009.
 The amendments included designating at least 30% of mandates to women MPs.
 As of today, 36 of the Kurdistan Region’s parliamentarians are women, ranking it among the parliaments with the highest percentage of women MPs worldwide.
 Additionally, there are 11 seats reserved for the minority groups of the Kurdistan Region: 1 for Armenians, 5 for Chaldean-Assyrian-Syriacs, and 5 for Turkmen.
 Lastly, the minimum age required for candidates was lowered to 25.
 All the work of the Kurdistan Parliament is organised in standing committees, each with a distinct role.

-To date, there have been four parliaments following elections in 1992, 2005, 2009 and in September 2013.
+To date, there have been five parliaments following elections in 1992, 2005, 2009, 2013 and in September 2018.
 The last parliamentary elections in the Kurdistan Region of Iraq saw the participation of a number of political parties, a reflection of the Region’s diversity and testament to the parliament’s founding principles of liberty and democracy.
 Several of these parties are strongly represented in the Kurdistan Parliament today.
 For the first time in the history of the Kurdistan Region and of Iraq, the speaker of Parliament is a woman: first, the post was taken by Mrs. Vala Fareed.
 When Mrs. Fareed became part of the Cabinet, Dr. Rewas Fayaq.
 Mr. Hemin Hawrami is Deputy Speaker and Mrs. Muna Kahveci is Secretary of Parliament.

 Here is a detailed breakdown of the votes in the 2018 parliamentary election and comparison the previous electoral results: